Charles Phelps Taft II: Personal interests

-Taft was an avid fan of the Cincinnati Reds baseball team and sometimes listened to games on the radio with an earplug during city council meetings.
-In addition, he was an avid fisherman whose trademark was a canoe tied to his car in anticipation of his next fishing trip.
+Taft was a fan of the Cincinnati Reds baseball team and sometimes listened to games on the radio with an earplug during city council meetings.
+He was also a fisherman, who often had a canoe tied to his car in anticipation of his next fishing trip.
 When he died, the epitaph "Gone fishing" was inscribed on his grave at Spring Grove Cemetery in Cincinnati.

 He served on the vestry (board of directors for an Episcopal parish) of Christ Church Cathedral in Cincinnati for decades.
 He served as a vestry member from 1928 to 1941, Junior Warden (vice president of the board) from 1942 to 1949, and Senior Warden (president of the board) from 1950 to 1977.
-The large sculpture on the southwest corner of the Christ Church Cathedral building is commemorated to him and was created by the commissioned artist, Timothy S. Werrell (b.
+The large sculpture on the southwest corner of the Christ Church Cathedral building is a commemoration of Taft and was created by the commissioned artist, Timothy S. Werrell (b.
 1957).
 He was known to be a champion for the poor and worked to study why there were no African Americans attending the church in the 1950s.
 To this day, The Taft Lecture Series, funded by The Charles P. and Eleanor Taft Memorial Fund, "features provocative thinkers, writers, teachers, theologians, social justice activists, and leaders in the fields of religion, social science, the arts, politics, and more.
 Lectures are presented once or twice or year as the featured speakers’ schedules permit, and are always free to the public."

 In his later years he spent much time preserving his father's childhood home, which became the William Howard Taft National Historic Site.